ChristianIngwersen/BombermanRL/README.md

 We'll start by using [Ross Wightman's PyTorch model](https://github.com/rwightman/pytorch-pommerman-rl) as a starting point.
 He succeds to beat three SimpleAgents **_95%_** of the games using policy gradient learning.

-**Policy gradient learning vs. evolutionary learning** We believe that evolutionary learning will be a good approach to the Pommerman problem because the reward of the game is only calculated once, the variance of each action evaluation is less impactful and since the evaluation time is far smaller, more training steps can be achieved.
-However,
+**Policy gradient learning vs. evolutionary learning** We believe that evolutionary learning will be a good approach to the Pommerman problem because the reward of the game is only calculated once, the variance of the reward per action evaluation is less impactful and since the evaluation time is far smaller, more training steps can be achieved and thus a presumably a better performance.
+Policy gradient is usually better than evolutionary learning if the reward is calculated each time an action is taken.